int128/datadog-actions-metrics/README.md

 ### Jobs and steps metrics

-By default, this actions sends only workflow run metrics.
+By default, this actions sends only workflow run metrics on `workflow_run` event.
 As well as you can use jobs and steps metrics.
 It is useful to improve the deployment pipeline such as build or test.